United States International University: International focus

 The university's main campus from 1952 to 1973 was the land that is now occupied by Point Loma Nazarene University.
 With the name change to USIU the university moved to its new campus in Scripps Ranch, and opened national campuses in Maui and Steamboat Springs as well as international campuses in London, Mexico City, and Nairobi.
 Additional campuses were proposed.
 The Nairobi campus is the only one that still exists and is now known as United States International University Africa.
 The multi-campus, international concept shaped the university with its student focus and core curriculum.
 In the late 1980s USIU became known for catering to wealthy international students, including royalty from the Middle East.
-In 2001, a yearbook photo from 1990 of Osama bin Laden's brother attending USIU became public.

-Division I sports
+Athletics

 The USIU Gulls football team produced five professional football players.
 The legendary Sid Gillman was head coach for four months during an offseason before his final coaching job with the Philadelphia Eagles.
-In just four months, "Gillman turned the team into a west coast legend".
-In an interview with Sports Illustrated, Al Palmiotto, USIU's athletic director during Gillman's time, recalled that Gillman said, “What a lucky son-of-a-bitch I am finding a place like this for the last years of my life."
+In just four months, "Gillman turned the team into a West Coast legend".
+In an interview with Sports Illustrated, Al Palmiotto, USIU's athletic director during Gillman's time, recalled that Gillman said, "What a lucky son-of-a-bitch I am finding a place like this for the last years of my life."
 Four of the coaches he recruited all went on to have extensive careers in the NFL: Tom Walsh, John Fox, Mike Solari and Mike Sheppard.
 Two players he recruited became NFL starters: Bob Gagliano and Vernon Dean.

 USIU's international presence and student body allowed it to maintain an NCAA Division I hockey team, the USIU Gulls, which was the only NCAA hockey team west of the Rockies.
 In 1980, Sports Illustrated covered the team's triumphs with a 16-8-2 record in article titled "Beach Boys on Blades".
 However, in 1990 after operating for 10 years and producing two NHL Pittsburgh Penguins players — Darren Lowe and Pat Mayer — the program was dropped due to the rising costs associated with "traveling 2,000 miles to compete".

-USIU also maintained an NCAA Division I basketball team which has been referred to as the "greatest show in college basketball" and the "forgotten team of San Diego".
-When playing for the USIU Gulls, former Navy star player and earlier teammate of David Robinson, Kevin Bradshaw recorded an NCAA record for the most points in a single game versus an NCAA Division I team (72 points in a loss to Loyola Marymount).
-He was the first African-American coach in professional Israeli basketball history and the subject of a 2012 documentary "Shooting from home".
+USIU also maintained a non-conference NCAA Division I basketball team which has been referred to as the "greatest show in college basketball" and the "forgotten team of San Diego".
+When playing for the USIU Gulls, Kevin Bradshaw recorded an NCAA record for the most points in a single game versus an NCAA Division I team (72 in a loss to Loyola Marymount).